 1. Not evaluating needs

-It is critical to determine which business processes will be automated before you looking for PSA software.
+It is critical to determine which business processes will be automated before you look for PSA software.
 This will help eliminate any vendors whose software does not offer the needed solutions.

 2. Not getting a tool that can be customized & integrated